 What is Sedation Dentistry?

 Sedation dentistry refers to the use of sedation medications during dental treatment.
-Sedation is most commonly used during extensive procedures, for patients with dental phobia or for patients who find it difficult to sit still.

 Patients with dental phobia, low pain tolerance, major dental treatment, physical handicaps or strong gag reflexes may require sedation.
 Procedures like fillings, crowns, bridges, root canals, extractions, cosmetic procedures and periodontal treatments can be done under sedation.
 For those patients requiring a lot of treatment, sedation can be used to complete the treatment in less visits.